brontosaurusrex/brontosaurusrex.github.io/_posts/2022-11-22-fuzzy-launch.md

     cd "$(fd -t d -d 1 | fzy)"

  * find directories, max depth 1 and pipe that to fuzzy finder
- * Both fzy and fd are in the Debian repos
+ * Both fzy and fd (fd-find) are in the Debian repos

  Fuzzy cd v2 (using fzf instead of fzy)